dbafromthecold/MigrateDatabaseInContainer/README.md

 ### Migrate database in container
 Script to migrate a database from one container to another on the same host - Still a work in progress

+Pull both the Run_Migration_v2.ps1 and docker.exe file into the same location.

 Usage ./Run_Migration_v2.ps1

 The following parameters will be asked for: -